TanishkaMarrott/Decoding-The-TOGAF-Framework/ADM_Phases_In_Detail.md

 </br>

-Moving on - Phase F
+Moving on to Phase F

 **-->Phase F - Migration Planning:-**

 Once, we've developed an Architectural Roadmap, we'll refine & finalise it in this phase:-

-We'd be create a "detailed" implementation and application plan , where we'd be going into the specifics
+We'd create a "detailed" implementation plan , where we'd be going into the specifics:-

 1 ---> Resource allocation -- How would you be apportioning resources amongst projects (technology, personnel, budget etc)